goto4711/deep-culture-web/content/authors/poellt/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Alice Bouzada Goulart is a Research Master's student in Media Studies specializing in Cultural Data and AI at the University of Amsterdam.
+bio: Thomas Poell is Professor of Data, Culture & Institutions at the University of Amsterdam.
+Leveraging social media data and digital methods, he has studied how the use of digital platforms is affecting the mobilization, organization, and communication of protest around the globe.

 Interests:
-- Critical data studies
+- Artificial Intelligence
-- Computational linguistics
+- Platform Studies
-- Web preservation
+- Political Economy

 #education:
 #  courses: